 1804: Lewis and Clark begin to explore the West.

-Hoaxes, Beats and Spreading Stories across the Frontier
+Hoaxes, Beats, and Spreading Stories across the Frontier

 1805 – 1860

 During this era, newspapers spread across the growing nation.
 Whenever a new town was established, a new paper often followed.
-This led to some smart businessmen attempting to create news monopolies – or at least capture a corner the market.
+This led to some smart businessmen attempting to create news monopolies – or at least capture a corner of the market.
 Some publishers, such as James Gordon Bennett Sr. of the New York Herald, started politically independent papers to feed the desire for independent journalism.

 Thus, the concept of “beats” became established, putting journalists on specific types of stories that would interest the public.
 Newsworthiness became more defined.
 Hoaxes, often wink-nods of creative writing, duped audiences.